Lipscomb Bisons men's basketball: Battle of the Boulevard

-One unique feature of the rivalry is that the teams play two games each season on a home-and-away basis, even though they have not been in the same conference since Belmont left the Atlantic Sun for the Ohio Valley Conference in 2012.
-The only other non-conference rivalry in Division I that is played twice each season is New Mexico–New Mexico State.

 Postseason

 NCAA tournament results

-The Bisons have appeared in one NCAA tournament.
+The Bisons have appeared in two NCAA tournaments.
+Their combined record is 0–2.

 NIT results

-The Bisons have appeared in two National Invitation Tournament (NIT).
+The Bisons have appeared in two National Invitation Tournaments (NITs).
 Their record is 4–2.
 They were the runner up in 2019.

 NAIA tournament results

 The Bison have appeared in the NAIA Tournament 14 times.
 Their combined record is 21–13.
 They were NAIA National Champions in 1986.